Product management can be a multifaceted role with many different responsibilities.

 How Would We Describe Their Job Description?

-In a nutshell, their role is to make sure that every aspect of the product, be it technical or otherwise, falls in line with business goals and makes sense from a consumer’s point of view.
-Their job also includes developing requirements for new projects by making use of market research.
+In a nutshell, their role is to ensure that every aspect of the product, be it technical or otherwise, falls in line with business goals and makes sense from a consumer’s point of view.

-- Work closely with marketing and sales teams but do not completely overlap their sphere of influence.
+- Work closely with marketing and sales teams but do not entirely overlap their sphere of influence.

-- research market trends in lieu of competitors and new tech innovations to be the first in developing
+- Research market trends instead of competitors and new tech innovations to be the first in development.

-- define what success and failure would mean for the product and for the team
+- Define what success and failure would mean for the product and the team.

-- Facilitate documentation for the entire process of product management, the technical updates and timeline.
+- Facilitate documentation for the entire product management process, the technical updates, and the timeline.

 A technical product manager will typically report directly to a CEO or Managing team and brief them with their knowledge about how products work in a way that is more nuanced than just sales maximization.

-If you are looking to be hired, from a job growth perspective, both are rather rewarding and neither should be looked at as something which is not about management.
-As long as you keep your technical expertise handy and in revision, you are good for either role.
+If you are looking to be hired, from a job growth perspective, both are rather rewarding, and neither should be looked at as something which is not about management.